Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

-There is no guidance from DHS on this issue yet.
-DHS has in the past provided guidance regarding I-9 documents for hiring individuals who are displaced as a result of a hurricane and its aftermath.
-We will monitor the DHS for any guidance on I-9 procedure for employers hiring persons who do not have I-9 documents.
+In the past, DHS has provided guidance regarding I-9 documents for hiring individuals who are displaced as a result of a hurricane and its aftermath.
+DHS may extend the relaxed I-9 procedures that were introduced during COVID-19.

 There is a Receipt Rule to allow individuals to provide a receipt for replacement documents for original work authorization documents, for a 90-day period, after which time, the original replacement document must be presented.
 Originally effective September 30, 1997, amended by interim rule on February 9, 1999; the rule explaining when receipts may be used in lieu of original documents in the Form I-9 process now provides that: “If an individual's document has been lost, stolen or damaged, then he/she can present a receipt for the application for a replacement document.
 The replacement document needs to be presented to the employer within 90 days of the date of hire or, in the case of reverification, the date employment authorization expires.”